 A word of caution: Never walk away from the stove while toasting nuts on the stovetop.
 The nuts can go from raw to burned in mere seconds.

 Store Toasted Nuts Properly

 Once the nuts have reached the desired degree of toasty-ness, immediately transfer them to a, heat-resistant bowl or container.
 If left on a hot pan or skillet, they will continue to cook and possibly burn.
 For most purposes, you will want the nuts to cool down before using them in a dish, so spread them out in a single layer on a cool surface to speed up the process.

-If you’re not using the toasted nuts right away, let them cool completely, then transfer to an airtight container and store at room temperature for up to 2 weeks.
-You can even freeze them for up to a month in zipper-lock freezer bags.
+If you're not using the toasted nuts right away, let them cool completely, then transfer to an airtight container and store at room temperature for up to 2 weeks.
+You can even freeze them up to four months in zipper-lock freezer bags.